mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

 4. Activate virtual environment: `source venv/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`
 6. Prepare the shared images directory:
-   Ensure images are in `../image_annotation/images/` (relative to `bounding_box_annotation/`).
+   - Ensure images are in `../image_annotation/images/` (relative to `bounding_box_annotation/`).
      - If images already exist: Use those from a prior image_annotation setup.
      - If adding new images: Copy your images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs") to the shared directory with these commands (run from `bounding_box_annotation/`):
        - `mkdir -p ../image_annotation/images/` # Create the directory if it doesn't exist
        - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
          - Replace /path/to/your/images/ with the actual path to your images (e.g., ~/Downloads/images/).
          - Tip: To find your image path:
            - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname" where [filename] is the name of your file.
            - In Terminal:
              - Navigate to your image directory: cd ~/Downloads/ # Adjust path as needed
              - Run 'pwd' to get the path (e.g., /Users/yourusername/Downloads/).
+-**Note**:
-7. Verify your location.
-You should now be in the bounding_box_annotation/ directory (e.g., ~/Downloads/ImageAnnotationToolV2/bounding_box_annotation/).
+ - You should now be in the bounding_box_annotation/ directory.
+Proceed to the "Run the Tool" section below.
 If you’ve navigated elsewhere, return to it: `cd bounding_box_annotation/` (from the root of your cloned repository)

 #### Option 2: Local Setup (Existing Repository)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed